shuhanmirza/Facebook-Automation-with-NodeMaven/README.md

 ## Conclusion:

 By integrating NodeMaven's Residential Proxies, your bot will perform the workflow without being detected.
-Using the common functions you will seamlessly build your required workflows.
+Using the common functions in the repo you can easily build your required workflows.
 Open Issues and PRs if you want to see more functionalities.